FeliciaSchenkelberg/CategoryThree/README.md

 ### Support or Contact

 In completing this artifact, I gained a better understanding of the principles and best practices used to develop high-quality software.
-For more details, you can download more informatioin in regards to this artifact [Here](https://github.com/FeliciaSchenkelberg/DAD220).
+For more details, you can download informatioin in regards to this artifact [Here](https://github.com/FeliciaSchenkelberg/DAD220).

 [Back to Welcome Page](https://feliciaschenkelberg.github.io/).